 For instance, in ancient Rome, the Romans worked with spirits called dii Lares.
 Lares are divided into Lares Familiares and Lares Loci.
 Lares Familiares are family spirits; spirits that are tied to the home and the people who live in it.

 Dii Lares Loci are very similar to dii Lares Familiares only they don’t attend to the family, they are part of the land the home or community is settled on.
 These are less like home spirits and more like property spirits.

 There is a much larger version of the Lares Loci and these are the Genius Loci.
 These are the very large and powerful region spirits.
 They protect whole cities, towns and on the grand scale even countries.
 They are usually depicted as female.

-Thus evolved this “household religion” and over time, the spirits that protected places, like crossroads, became gods and goddesses in the human mind’s eye and the ceremonies and observance of ritual that ensured goodwill and with it the prosperity of the State.
-It also explains the big number of deities in the Roman pantheon.
+Thus evolved this “household religion”.
+Over time, the spirits that protected places, like crossroads, became gods and goddesses in the human mind’s eye.
+Thus ceremonies and observance of ritual were created to ensure goodwill and with it the prosperity of the State.

 HOWEVER ~ Recognition of the spirit is more important than how you make sense of it or interpret it because from that recognition comes relationship, which is central to all that we do.

 Genius loci are not only INHERENT (meaning intrinsic, inbuilt, innate ) but are also linked to human activity associated with a place, and any resonances that has made over time.
 A place that has been used repeatedly for a given activity – be that shopping, prayer, or study for example, gains a spirit that derives from that.